-(2) Including unvested retention based share units and performance-based share units, as at October 30, 2022, inclusive of dividend equivalents linked to the share units.
+(2) Includes unvested retention and performance-based share units as of October 29, 2023, inclusive of dividend equivalents linked to the share units.
+Due to the departure of Mr. Peter Brues, a portion of his units granted in 2022 and 2023 have been cancelled.
+As of October 29, 2023, he held 15,652 unvested PSUs and 53,654 unvested DPSUs.

-- (3) The market value of all share units is based on the closing price of the Class A Shares on the Toronto Stock Exchange on October 28, 2022, being the last business day of the fiscal year, which closing price was \$15.97 per share.
-The market value of the performance-based share units is calculated based on a performance level of 128% for Mr. Thomas Morin for the performance share units awarded in 2019, of 97% for Mr. Donald LeCavalier, of 95% for Mr. Brian Reid, of 96% for Mr. Thomas Morin for performance share units granted in 2020 and of 100% for all Named Executive Officers for 2021 and 2022 share unit grants except for Mr. François Olivier where the performance share units were cancelled for the 2021 grant as agreed in the retirement agreement executed on September 28, 2021.
-He received no award for 2022, as he retired on December 15, 2021. - (4) The market value of the vested share units is based on the closing price of the Class A Shares on the Toronto Stock Exchange on October 28, 2022, being the last business day of the fiscal year, which closing price was \$15.97 per share.
+(3) The market value of all share units is based on the closing price of the Class A Shares on the Toronto Stock Exchange on October 27, 2023, being the last business day of the fiscal year, which closing price was \$10.40 per share.
+The market value of the performance-based share units is calculated based on a performance level of 80% for Mr. Thomas Morin, of 86% for Mr. Donald LeCavalier and of 82% for Ms. Christine Desaulniers for the performance share units awarded in 2021 and of 100% being the target for all Named Executive Officers for 2022 and 2023 share unit grants.

+(4) The market value of the vested share units is based on the closing price of the Class A Shares on the Toronto Stock Exchange on October 27, 2023, being the last business day of the fiscal year, which closing price was \$10.40 per share.
 For Mr. Peter Brues, the DSUs are deferred share units granted pursuant to the Share Unit Plan for the directors.
-For Mr. François Olivier, the share units granted in January 2019 vested and were paid in December 2022, while the share units granted in January 2020 vested in December 2022 but were paid in January 2023.
-The market value of the performance share units is calculated based on a payout of 153% for the share units granted in 2019 and 101% for the share units granted in 2020.

-On January 10, 2023, the Corporation granted a total of 356,794 retention-based share units (RSUs), 309,017 performancebased share units (PSUs), 18,613 deferred performance based share units (DPSUs) and 5,465 vested deferred share units (DSUs) in connection with the conversion of annual short-term incentive compensation.
+On January 9, 2024, the Corporation granted a total of 305,787 retention-based share units (RSUs), 250,095 performancebased share units (PSUs), 55,709 deferred performance based share units (DPSUs) and 8,986 vested deferred share units (DSUs) in connection with the conversion of annual short-term incentive compensation.